 Strengths

-Strengths are positive aspects that help define your character, you start with 3 Strengths
+Strengths are positive aspects that help define your character, you have 4 Strengths

 • Kin (+1 die size for each kin element that’s beneficial, -1 for each that is harmful)